UXVirtual/frontier-radio/README.md

 2. Log into the pi after install and set up your wireless network.

-3. Change the Pi settings to boot to the console only when the Pi is turned on.
+3. Change the Pi settings to boot to the console only when the Pi is turned on as well as forcing the audio output to the 3.5mm headphone jack.

 4. Change the `pi` user's password in Pi settings.